uPortal-Project/uportal-project.github.io/governance/meetings/uportal-steering-committee-2019-05-01.md

 # 2019-05-01 uPortal Steering Committee Meeting Summary

 ## Attendees
-im Helwig, Cheryl Palafox-Stewart,  Lauren Anderson, Laura McCord
+Jim Helwig, Cheryl Palafox-Stewart,  Lauren Anderson, Laura McCord

 ## Updates
 * An apereo.org website revamping may be approved in the near future.
 The uPortal (and other projects) presence on the new site will generally be a single landing page.
 We will be looking for volunteers to help migrate content to a new Github-based project site.